 The implications of the use of sophisticated AI in healthcare could have a revolutionary effect on medicine.
 However, to successfully implement new AI technology safely and responsibly, professionals, tech-experts and scientists will have to consider the caveats carefully.
 For example, protecting the privacy of patients will be an important issue in the future.

 Attorneys Fight for Compensation on Your Behalf

-The award-winning legal team at Schochor, Federico and Staton, P.A. provides compassionate legal service to individuals and families who suffer medical harm.
+The award-winning legal team at Schochor and Staton, P.A. provides compassionate legal service to individuals and families who suffer medical harm.
 Contact us today or call 410-234-1000 to schedule a free consultation.